 NOTE: If you are installing a hard drive from a source other than Dell, you need to install an operating system, drivers, and utilities on the new hard drive.
+See Restoring Your Operating System and Reinstalling Drivers and Utilities.

-To replace the hard drive in the hard drive bay:
+To replace the hard drive:

 - 1. Follow the procedures in Before You Begin. - 2.
-Turn the computer over, and loosen the two captive screws in the hard drive cover.
+Turn the computer over, and remove the hard drive screws.